2023: Spectacle

 Hidden behind spectacle is the labor that sustains it.
 In media spaces, users spend time clicking, liking, reposting, viewing, and sharing, creating and sustaining the spectacle that envelopes us.
 While audiences now drive much of what spreads in mediated environments, they do so in an ecosystem of algorithms, programmed to prioritize information that is emotionally resonant and that stimulates response.
 In physical spaces, the labor exists to maintain the notion of grandeur, perfection, entertainment, catering.
 This labor is often unseen, unheard, and under-resourced.

-The 2023 Social Justice + Media Symposium will interrogate the concept of Spectacle, in the digital environments that drive our daily information routines, and in the physical environments of Las Vegas, where spectacle exists all around us.
-The symposium will explore the ideas of visibility and invisibility, of inequity and power, and of agency and voice, in the context of spectacle culture and its impact on civic and democratic futures.
+The 2023 Social Justice + Media Symposium interrogated the concept of Spectacle, in the digital environments that drive our daily information routines, and in the physical environments of Las Vegas, where spectacle exists all around us.
+The symposium explored the ideas of visibility and invisibility, of inequity and power, and of agency and voice, in the context of spectacle culture and its impact on civic and democratic futures.

 For more information about the Social Justice + Media Symposium, about Moses Shumow, or if you are interested in joining this network, please contact Dr. Paul Mihailidis at [email protected]